 Our favorite shampoo for puppies is Rocco & Roxie's Calm Sensitive Shampoo, which is hypoallergenic, with high-quality, minimal ingredients, and a concentrated formula that will keep your puppy clean across multiple bath times.
 We have other recommendations as well, thanks to advice and expert insight from groomers who have given hundreds of puppy paths.

 Thick and hard to get out of the bottle

 This gentle shampoo has an extremely light, fresh scent.
-It has three main ingredients: rosemary, aloe, and chamomile to help sooth, moisture, and promote healthy skin.
+It has three main ingredients: rosemary, aloe, and chamomile to help soothe, moisturize, and promote healthy skin.
 The no-tears formula is hypoallergenic.
-There are no artificial colors, dyes, or fragrances and no parabens, phthalates, or formaldehyde.
+There are no artificial colors, dyes, or fragrances, and no parabens, phthalates, or formaldehyde.

 The shampoo is thick so you may want to mix a little in a cup of water if you’re used to a lot of suds.
 Just be sure to keep adding plenty of water as you lather your puppy.
 This is also a good gentle option for any dog with sensitive skin.

 Recommended Age: Puppies and dogs | Scent: Rosemary and chamomile